jwmiller5/Compliance/compliance/regulatory/offering-HIPAA-HITECH.md

 **How can I get copies of third party audit reports?**

 The [Service Trust Portal](https://www.microsoft.com/trustcenter/STP/default.aspx) provides independently audited compliance reports.
 You can use the portal to request audit reports so that your auditors can compare Microsoft's cloud services results with your own legal and regulatory requirements.
-Azure customers can also retrieve Azure certificates and audit reports in the Azure portal through the [audit reports blade in Azure Security Center](https://ms.portal.azure.com/#blade/Microsoft_Azure_Security/AuditReportsBlade).
+Azure customers can also retrieve Azure certificates and audit reports in the Azure portal through the [audit reports blade in Microsoft Defender for Cloud](https://ms.portal.azure.com/#blade/Microsoft_Azure_Security/AuditReportsBlade).

 **How can I learn more about how Microsoft supports compliance with HIPAA and the HITECH Act?**